virtualous/blog-v3/_pages/about.md

 I write the things I have tried.
 That takes a while to research, test, and test again on other platforms.
 Writing a tech article which deals with coding isn't easy.
 It involves a lot of hard work.
 How do I get paid for this?
 I run Adsense on this blog.

-All the stuff on my blog is free.
+All the stuff on my blog are free.
 All I ask my users is to whitelist my domain.
 That's the only way I have monetized it.
 I promise the readers that there will not be any annoying ads.
 {: .r}

 Most of these articles are also in video format.
 Check out my <a target="_blank" href="{{site.youtube}}" ><i class="fa fa-youtube-square"></i>&nbsp;YouTube channel</a>